 - Dual pro per domestic violence cases (no attorneys) assigned to the dedicated family law domestic violence courts may be scheduled for in-court proceedings with Judge Henson or Commissioner Watson;

 - DCSS child support matters shall be heard remotely pursuant to separate remote hearings protocols as established by federal and state statute and the Department of Child Support Services, in conjunction with Judicial Council Emergency Rule No. 3;

-- Specific protocols for the submission of, and presentation of evidence can be found at: (View PDF)
+- Specific protocols for the submission of, and presentation of evidence can be found online.